Israel: Netanyahu indicted on corruption charges | DW | 21.11.2019

 This makes Netanyahu the first sitting Israeli prime minister to be indicted while in office.

-While he is not legally required to resign, the indictment raises pressure on him to do so.
+While only a conviction requires him to resign, the indictment raises pressure on him to do so now.

-The prime minister allegedly accepted hundreds of thousands of dollars in gifts from rich friends and bestowed favors in exchange for positive coverage from Israeli media outlets.
+The prime minister allegedly accepted hundreds of thousands of dollars in gifts from rich friends and, in the most serious incidence, passed regulation that favored a telecommunication company owned by a friend in exchange for positive media coverage.

 If convicted, he potentially faces up to 10 years in prison on bribery charges and up to 3 years for fraud and breach of trust.